 Which other teams are in the betting?

 Only 32 teams will compete in the World Cup 2018 but there are many more in the World Cup odds.
 Gradually, teams will find themselves unable to qualify for the tournament in Russia and the market will become significantly smaller.
 France were expected to triumph on home soil back at the European Championships in 2016 but narrowly missed out in the final.
 They’ll be looking to settle some scores here.
 They have a hugely talented squad with the likes of Paul Pogba, Antoine Griezmann, Kylian Mbappe and Hugo Loris all playing soccer week in, week out for top European clubs.
-They are ahead of Argentina and Spain according to the sportbooks.

 How is the outright market formed?